-Element 2: Measurable Pupil Outcomes and

-Element 3: Method by which Pupil Progress Toward Outcomes will be Measured
+Element 2: Measurable Pupil Outcomes and Element 3: Method by which Pupil Progress Toward Outcomes will be Measured

 "The measurable pupil outcomes identified for use by the charter school.
 "Pupil outcomes," for purposes of this part, means the extent to which all pupils of the school demonstrate that they have attained the skills, knowledge, and attitudes specified as goals in the school's educational program.
-Pupil outcomes shall include outcomes that address increases in pupil academic achievement both schoolwide and for all groups of pupils served by the charter school, as that term is defined in subparagraph (B) of paragraph (3) of subdivision (a) of Section 47607.
-The pupil outcomes shall align with the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served, or the nature of the program operated, by the charter school."
+Pupil outcomes shall include outcomes that address increases in pupil academic achievement both schoolwide and for all pupil subgroups served by the charter school, as that term is defined in subdivision (a) of Section 52052.
+The pupil outcomes shall align with the state priorities, as described in subdivision (d) of Section 52060, that apply for the grade levels served by the charter school."
 (Ed.
-Code § 47605(b)(5)(B).)
+Code § 47605(c)(5)(B).)

 "The method by which pupil progress in meeting those pupil outcomes is to be measured.
 To the extent practicable, the method for measuring pupil outcomes for state priorities shall be consistent with the way information is reported on a school accountability report card."
 (Ed.
-Code § 47605(b)(5)(C).)
+Code § 47605(c)(5)(C).)